FSU-CSC-SW/RaspPiCluster/READ_ME.txt

 "test_data.py" is the file that contains the data that the computational functions are tested by

+Para_Feature_Recorder.py" is the file containing the functions that measures the algorithms ran sequentially against the algorithms ran synchronously

 "READ_ME.txt" is the documentation file to help guide the user's understanding of the application.